-WWE Rumors: Undertaker Getting A Match He Has Wanted At ‘SummerSlam,’ According To WrestleVotes
+WWE Rumors: Undertaker Getting The Match He Wanted At ‘SummerSlam,’ According To ‘WrestleVotes’

-The Undertaker is one of the greatest legends to ever set foot inside of a wrestling ring whether it be in WWE or any other promotion.
-At this stage of his career, which many people thought was over, he pretty much has the right to make any calls and requests he could want.
+The Undertaker is one of the greatest legends to ever set foot inside of a wrestling ring, whether it be in WWE or any other promotion.
+At this stage of his career, which many people thought was over, he pretty much has the right to make any calls and requests he wants.
 With that being said, he’s not done wrestling just yet and will be back for more this year, but his rumored match at SummerSlam is one he’s supposedly wanted for some time.

-It’s obvious by now that his loss to Roman Reigns at last year’s WrestleMania 33 was not his final match ever.
+It’s obvious by now that his loss to Roman Reigns at last year’s WrestleMania 33 was not his final match.
 Since that time, he has had two matches and is scheduled for a third when WWE returns to Madison Square Garden for a Monday Night Raw event.

-As recently reported by Inquisitr, The Undertaker will be teaming with Reigns and Braun Strowman to main event against Kevin Owens, Elias, and Baron Corbin.
+As recently reported by Inquisitr, the Undertaker will be teaming with Reigns and Braun Strowman to main event against Kevin Owens, Elias, and Baron Corbin.
 Later in the year, WWE will have a Super Show-Down in Australia where Taker will face off against Triple H for the very last time.

-For now, it is not known who The Undertaker will be facing at SummerSlam, and nothing is set in stone, but this is a rather interesting development.
-The main source of the rumor is a rather reliable Twitter account known as WrestleVotes which has been right on a number of occasions in the past.
+For now, it is not known who the Undertaker will be facing at SummerSlam, and nothing is set in stone, but this is a rather interesting development.
+The main source of the rumor is a rather reliable Twitter account known as WrestleVotes, which has been right on a number of occasions in the past.

 Texting With A Source: The Undertaker has been presented w/ a story & match for SummerSlam.
 Source said him working MSG next month along with Australia in October should be a good sign for SummerSlam.
 I can add that the idea is something Taker was pushing for at one point. #TWAS